-The stored tag is also set to zero if the authorizing capability does not have SL-permission set but the stored data has a capability level of 0.
+The stored tag is also set to zero if the authorizing capability does not have SL-permission set but the stored data has a Capability Level (CL) of 0 (local).

 This instruction can propagate tagged capabilities which have malformed bounds, have reserved bits set or have a permission field which cannot be produced by ACPERM.